-As anticipated, Kjeldsen and Jones (2007) have developed a similar approach (hereafter called KJ approach) to locally improve the predictions coming from a regional model.
+Kjeldsen and Jones (2007) developed a similar approach (hereafter the KJ approach) to locally improve the predictions coming from a regional model.
 This approach has been rediscussed (Kjeldsen and Jones 2009) and applied also in Kjeldsen and Jones (2010).
 Although the equation we use to transfer the information is basically the same as that of the KJ model, the two implementations are based on rather different ideas.
-In particular, Kjeldsen and Jones (2007) propose the model where α{KJ} is an exponent dependent on the geographical distance of the centroids of the donor and target basins.
-The donor basin is always selected as the geographicallyclosest gauged basin.
-To evaluate the suitability of these approaches to be applied in the present case study, a comparison is carried out.
+In particular, Kjeldsen and Jones (2007) propose the model:

+$$P_t = R_t \left(\frac{S_d}{R_d}\right)^{\alpha{\rm KJ}} \tag{12}$$ where $\alpha{KJ}$ is an exponent dependent on the geographical distance of the centroids of the donor and target basins.
+The donor basin is always selected as the geographically-closest gauged basin.
+To evaluate the suitability of these approaches for application in the present case study, a comparison was carried out.
-$$P_t = R_t \cdot \left(\frac{S_d}{R_d}\right)^{\alpha{KJ}} \tag{12}$$

-To evaluate α{KJ} , the KJ model requires the estimation of the cross-correlation coefficient of the model errors.
-As a first approximation, and for practical purposes (see Kjeldsen and Jones (2007)), it can be assumed that α{KJ} depends on the distance from the donor site following the cross-correlation of annual maxima $r{t,d}$.
-This approach applies to all the target sites, even if for large donor-target distances the correction is negligible, because α{KJ} tends to zero.
-A special case of equation (12), reported by Kjeldsen and Jones (2007), considers $\alpha{KJ} = 1$, provided the correction applies only for basins within a limit-distance (i.e. only for highly-correlated basin pairs).
+To evaluate $\alpha{KJ}$ , the KJ model requires the estimation of the cross-correlation coefficient of the model errors.
+As a first approximation, and for practical purposes (see Kjeldsen and Jones 2007), it can be assumed that $\alpha{KJ}$ depends on the distance from the donor site following the cross-correlation of annual maxima $r{t,d}$ .
+This approach applies to all the target sites, even if for large donor-target distances the correction is negligible, because $\alpha{KJ}$ tends to zero.

+A special case of equation (12), reported by Kjeldsen and Jones (2007), considers $\alpha{KJ} = 1$ , provided the correction applies only for basins within a limit-distance (i.e. only for highly-correlated basin pairs).
 Beyond the limit-distance, defined on the basis of the correlation function, only the regional model is used.

 In our case study, the regional model does not provide the cross-correlation function of the model errors, and the cross-correlation of annual maxima cannot be safely estimated over the considered area because the samples used are sparse in space and not completely overlapping in time.
-Moreover, the cross-correlation function of annual maxima is expected to decay very quickly, due to the high topographic and climatic heterogeneity in the case study area.
-To overcome this problem, an iterative procedure is adopted to calibrate the KJ model: the limitdistance is assumed to be known, with varying values from 1 to 200 km; the model is applied correcting only the within-limit pairs of target-donor basins; finally a comprehensive error index is computed.
-In this way, the most appropriate limitdistance is found to be 8 km, which is the distance that allows one to improve most of the estimates.
+Moreover, the crosscorrelation function of annual maxima is expected to decay very quickly, due to the high topographic and climatic heterogeneity in the case study area.
+To overcome this problem, an iterative procedure is adopted to calibrate the KJ model: the limit-distance is assumed to be known, with varying values from 1 to 200 km; the model is applied correcting only the within-limit pairs of target-donor basins; finally a comprehensive error index is computed.
+In this way, the most appropriate limit-distance is found to be 8 km, which is the distance that allows one to improve most of the estimates.
 This limit allows us also to roughly reconstruct the correlation function in the form of a negative exponential.
-Kjeldsen and Jones (2007) found the correlation function $r{t,d} = \exp(-0.016 \cdot D_C)$ (being D_C the distance between basins centroids) valid for their case study, with the maximum distance for which the model applies corresponding to $r{t,d} = 0.5$.
-Assuming this value valid also in for our case study, and considering the limit-distance of 8 km, the correlation function is reevaluated as $r{t,d} = \exp(-0.087 \cdot D_C)$, showing a faster decay compared to the Kjeldsen and Jones's case study (which may be sensible, due to the larger meteorological variability in the study area compared to the UK).
+Kjeldsen and Jones (2007) found the correlation function $r{td} =$ $\exp(-0.016D_C)$ ( $D_C$ being the distance between basin centroids) valid for their case study, with the maximum distance for which the model applies corresponding to $r{t,d} = 0.5$ .
+Assuming this value is valid also in our case study, and considering the limit-distance of 8 km, the correlation function is reevaluated as $r{t,d} = \exp(-0.087D_C)$ , showing a faster decay than the Kjeldsen and Jones case study (which may be sensible, due to the larger meteorological variability in the study area compared to the UK).
 This result is necessary for applying the general version of the KJ model (equation (12)).

 At this point, some clarifications about the ASE approach are necessary before performing the comparison.
-In fact, the ASE and the KJ models are based on rather different hypotheses, and some slight modifications of the ASE approach are necessary:
+In fact, the ASE and the KJ models are based on rather different hypotheses, and slight modifications of the ASE approach are necessary: